do house flies bite

 Description and Identification

-House flies belong to the family Muscidae and are typically gray in color with distinctive black stripes on their thorax.
+House clean flies belong to the family Muscidae and are typically gray in color with distinctive black stripes on their thorax.
 They possess large, compound eyes that provide them with a wide field of vision, allowing them to detect movement and evade potential threats.

 Typical Habitats and Feeding Preferences